SHAIKSWABIRACHAND/FMML_REPO_PROJECT_AND-EXERCISES/README.md

-add a copied versionof file
+add a copied version of file
 add a empty ipynb file
 manully copy line by line fromm given notebook to empty notebook for better practice